Saving a deposit to buy your first home is a tough task, and purchasing an affordable first home can be an even greater challenge.

 1. There are limits on how much you can save

 The maximum amount per person you can contribute to super using the FHSS Scheme is $30,000.

 Your total super contributions – including contributions made under the FHSS – must be within the normal annual limits or caps for concessional (before tax) or non-concessional (after-tax) super contributions.
 For 2019/2020, the annual contributions caps are:

 - Non-concessional (after-tax) contributions cap: $100,000

-Rules and limits for the FHSSS apply to an individual, which means both members of a couple planning to buy their first home will be eligible to use the scheme to save for a home deposit.
+Rules and limits for the FHSS apply to an individual, which means both members of a couple planning to buy their first home are eligible to use the scheme to save for a home deposit.

-4. Concessional (before-tax) contributions will be taxed
+4. Your concessional (before-tax) contributions will be taxed

 5. Tax is payable on the way out too